FormidableLabs/spectacle-cli/CONTRIBUTING.md

 - Consider if your changes should be incorporated in one or more `examples/*` scenarios.
 Like a new feature, option, etc. Let's try out everything we add!
 - Add an `## UNRELEASED` `CHANGELOG.md` entry for later publishing ease.
-- Check if the usage for `README.md` changes by executing `$ node bin/cli.js -h` and potentially updating.
+- Check if the usage for `README.md` changes by executing `$ node bin/spectacle/cli.js -h`, `$ node bin/boilerplate/cli.js -h`,  and potentially updating.
-- Check that all of the examples build: `yarn build:examples`.
+- Check that all of the examples build: `yarn examples:build`.
+- Check that all of the boilerplate examples generate, install, and build:

+    ```sh
+    $ yarn boilerplate:generate
+    $ yarn boilerplate:install
+    $ yarn boilerplate:build
+    ```

 - Run all checks using `yarn run check`

 ### Releasing a new version to NPM